 The frequency of pest control depends on the severity of the infestation and the type of pest.
 For example, severe infestations usually require weekly or bi-weekly visits, while ongoing infestations may require monthly or bi-monthly visits.
 Quarterly visits are good for prevention, while one-time visits may be enough to solve a minor problem.
 Ultimately, you should consult a professional to assess the situation and develop a plan tailored to your needs.

 Pest control is an important part of keeping our homes and businesses safe and comfortable.
 However, safety must remain a priority when determining what type of pest control to use.
 Natural and organic methods are most often preferred, but it’s important to think about potential safety concerns before deciding on any method.
 Additionally, identifying the type of pest and its severity can help determine the most effective pest control strategy for the situation.
+Selecting the appropriate pest control strategy is crucial for effective results.
+Kickstart your journey by learning how to perform a thorough pestcheck in your home with our guide on how to Pestcheck your home: this year’s New Year’s resolution.
 With the right precautions and approach, pest control can be safely and effectively done to reduce or eliminate pest populations in our homes and businesses.